 Our interdisciplinary partnerships for adults include:

 - Pediatric Psychiatry OCD and Tic Disorders Program

 Pioneering Research Efforts

-Our clinic's research focuses on uncovering the underlying causes of Tourette's syndrome and developing the next generation of treatments and interventions.
+Our clinic's research focuses on uncovering the underlying causes of Tourette syndrome and tic spectrum disorders, as well as developing the next generation of treatments and interventions.

-The Mass General Center for Genomic Medicine is part of the Tourette Syndrome Association International Consortium for Genetics, which is working to identify the genes that may be responsible for Tourette's syndrome.
-If you are a patient with Tourette's syndrome and would like information about participating in this important study, contact project director Cornelia Illmann, PhD.
+The Scharf Lab within the Mass General Center for Genomic Medicine co-directs the Tourette Association of America International Consortium for Genetics, which is working to identify the genes that may be responsible for Tourette syndrome.
+If you are a patient with Tourette syndrome or other tic disorders and would like information about participating in this important study, please contact Clinical Research Coordinator Evan Realbuto.

 Support the Department of Neurology